RimuTec/faker/README.md

 RimuTec.Faker targets .NET Standard 2.0 (netstandard2.0) and .NET Framework 4.6.2 (net462).

+The library including its source code are available under a MIT license.
+This means you can use this libary and/or the source for free in your own projects, including closed-source and commercial projects.
+Terms and conditions are as per the MIT license in this project.

 | Metric      | Status      |
 | ----- | ----- |
 | Nuget             | [![NuGet Badge](https://buildstats.info/nuget/RimuTec.Faker)](https://www.nuget.org/packages/RimuTec.Faker/) |